iGardening Logo Large Transparent Background

 How to Care for Malwina Strawberries

-To keep your Malwina strawberries healthy, water them regularly but avoid waterlogging the soil.
-Applying a balanced fertiliser can help promote healthy growth, but nitrogen application should be carefully managed to prevent excessive foliage.
+Water your Malwina strawberries regularly, but avoid waterlogging the soil to keep them healthy.
+A balanced fertiliser can help promote healthy growth, but nitrogen application should be carefully managed to prevent excessive foliage.
 A sheltered spot can protect the plants from strong winds, which can damage the leaves and flowers.

 How to Manage Common Strawberry Diseases

 Malwina strawberries are resistant to mildew, verticillium wilt, and red core.
 However, they can be susceptible to crown rot if overwatered.
-Proper spacing, good drainage, and careful watering can help prevent this issue.
-Inspect your plants regularly for signs of disease and take action promptly to maintain their health.
+Proper spacing, drainage, and careful watering can help prevent this issue.
+Please inspect your plants regularly for signs of disease and take action quickly to maintain their health.

 Why Choose Malwina Strawberries for Late-Season Harvests?